Create accessible websites, applications and software for people affected by dementia with the help of our dementia digital design guidelines.

 - avoid using multiple fonts, unnecessarily.
 This may make the interface and content confusing.

 Most of these guidelines are inclusive in nature.
-This means that they can improve the ease of use of a service for many people, even if they don't live with dementia.
+This means that they can improve the ease of use of a service for many people, even if they don't have dementia.

-… we’ve got a small favour to ask.
 We are always looking to improve our services in partnership with people affected by dementia.
 Would you like to take part in future design and research activities?
-If yes, then complete this three question form so that we can contact you.
+If yes, then please complete this three question form so that we can contact you.